×

 When we asked people what advice they would give someone preparing to move to Italy, they said:

 "Just come and look around.
 I never, ever tell someone that "this is the place" for you.
-I've lived all over Italy and have dozens of "favorite" places to live, work or visit," explained one retiree living in Fiesole.
+I've lived all over Italy and have dozens of "favorite" places to live, work or visit," explained a retiree in Fiesole.

 "Before retiring in Italy, it's important to understand the residency and visa requirements.
 Also, research the cost of living, which can vary significantly between regions, with northern cities generally being more expensive than southern or rural areas, and consider healthcare services, as access and quality may differ across regions.
 Finally, it's beneficial to visit potential retirement locations to assess amenities, climate, and community fit," wrote Brian Viola from Italian For A While.